Comment on page

 How should we approach this third transition?
 What actions should society take now, when the non-linearity we are facing prevents us from being able to make accurate predictions about the future?
 We need to enact policies that allow for gradual social and economic change.
 The alternative is that we artificially suppress these changes, only for them to explode eventually.
 In particular, I will argue that we should smooth the transition to the Knowledge Age by expanding three powerful individual freedoms:

-Economic freedom: instituting a basic income
+- Economic freedom: instituting a universal basic income.

-Psychological freedom: practicing and encouraging self-regulation
+- Psychological freedom: practicing and encouraging mindfulness.